Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Short & Long Answer Question- Civilising the Native, Educating the Nation

 In colonial countries like India, the British used this term to mark the difference between the local languages of everyday use and English, the language of the imperial masters.

-(a) English was made the medium of instruction for higher education.
+• English became the primary language of instruction for higher education.

-(fa) A system of universities education was introduced.
-Universities were established in Calcutta, Madras and Bombay.
+• A system of university education was introduced, with universities founded in Calcutta, Madras, and Bombay.

 Ans: Both Tagore and Mahatma Gandhi thought about education in similar ways.
 But there were differences too.
 Gandhiji was highly critical of Western civilisation and its worship of machines and technology.
 Tagore wanted to combine elements of modem Western civilisation with what he saw as the best within Indian tradition.
 He emphasised the need to teach science and technology at Shantiniketan, alongwith art, music, and dance.